 Turning off alarms and call/text notifications will give you more time with the Flex 2 – around nine days from our testing.
 But you're likely stuck with five days for Flex since there's nothing but the alarms to shut off.

 In terms of pricing, the Fitbit Flex 2 costs while the original Fitbit Flex is now .

 Fitbit Flex 2 v Fitbit Flex: Verdict

-If you're searching for the one of the most affordable fitness trackers around, Fitbit Flex 2 is probably one of the top wearables you can get, especially if you're not looking for the frills that come with its brethren.
-Sure the Flex is cheaper and even simpler but the extra cash for the sequel does go a long way – and you'll still be leaving the display and extra notifications behind.
+If you're searching for the one of the most affordable fitness trackers around, Fitbit Flex 2 is one of the top wearables you can get, especially if you're not looking for the frills that come with its brethren.
+It's also one of the best waterproof fitness trackers you can pick up right now as well.
+The Flex is cheaper and even simpler but the extra cash for the sequel does go a long way – and you'll still be leaving the display and extra notifications behind.
 On top of the upgraded auto-tracking features, the design is slimmer and easier to clasp, plus it's the only Fitbit that's truly swim-proof.
 Between the two devices, the clear winner is the Flex 2.